-Domestic Paints / Francesco Clemente: Sun, 1980 / Cobra Water-Miscible Oil Paints
+Domestic Paints / Francesco Clemente: Sun, 1980 / tubes of Water-Miscible Oil Paint

 Safe Painting Guide | SEARCH

 CONTENT scroll down for full list of topics

 I N T R O D U C T I O N S U B S C R I B E P R I N T : C O N T E N T

 This section of nontoxicprint includes safety-conscious and innovative practice, research, and resources from the vast and complex subject area of Paints and Painting.
 We are offering writings and resources especially about artist paints for fine art studio use, such as artist oils, acrylics, or the new water miscible paints, and their application.
 There also is information on advances and new developments made in domestic and industrial paints.
 Many of the issues and topics in both fields are linked, and to some degree interchangeable.
 Intriguingly, contemporary artists from Jackson Pollock to Damien Hurst made conscious use of household or 'trade' paints (wanting to make less 'academic' artworks).
 As the paint industry makes chemical advances these trickle down into the more refined, highly pigmented, and more lightfast artist paints, which share most of the base ingredients.
 Potential health issues from toxic pigments, VOCs, PAHs, thinners, and other ingredients are shared across both areas.
 So called 'nontoxic' materials and paints are currently gaining a strong foothold in the market, but artists and users of paint need some specialist knowledge to make informed choices; we are hoping to aid this process.